 Sticky yoga mats offer ample cushion to support joints and muscles, but during the first few weeks of use, it’s very common for you to slip and slide around a brand-new high-quality mat.
-Yoga mats are usually coated with a slippery film when you first buy them.
-This is due to the manufacturer’s surface ‘finish’ on all mats.
+All Yoga Mats tend to have a manufacturer's coating on them which can take a little while to wear off with use.
+This coating is to prevent the Mats which are cut off large 30m rolls from sticking together from the pressure on the material nearer the central core and cardboard tube on the rolls.
 If you find yourself sliding you might think you have bought the wrong mat.

 The best way to break in a new yoga mat is to practice on it.
 Like many questions in the yoga world, practice is the best solution.
 The more you practice on your new yoga mat the more you will wear away the slippery film.
 If your mat is double sided I suggest you choose a side to break in, marking the other side.
 This way you know which way is up, otherwise it will take twice as long.
 The more you practice, the quicker your mat will build up traction this may take a few weeks of daily practice.

 Another option to try and break down the surface finish is to try a salt scrub: Giving your new mat an exfoliating treatment can help break down the initial layer and help you find stability in poses.
 Sprinkle your mat with a mix of sea salt and warm water, and either wipes it down with a stiff-bristled brush (if you have one) or a cotton washcloth.
 Once you’ve exfoliated the entire mat surface, make sure you wipe your mat thoroughly with a dampened cloth to remove all traces of the sea salt.
 Allow it to dry thoroughly in a well-ventilated room.